February 20, 2012, Christopher D. Carroll qModel

 .

-and unexpectedly improves; specifically, leading up to period
+unexpectedly improves; specifically, leading up to period the firm was in

 for some